 Pasta enjoys watching the “Gopal Bhnar” series on TV a lot.
-In fact, she enjoys her restricted TV time for that matter 😛 while I didn’t watch TV since last 3 long years!
-You may wonder why I am talking about “Gopal Bhnar” instead of “Lau Chingri!”
+In fact, she enjoys her restricted TV time for that matter 😛 .
+While on the other hand, I didn’t watch TV for the last 3 long years!
+You probably are wondering why I am talking about “Gopal Bhnar” instead of “Lau Chingri!”
 Well, Gopal Bhnar, the famous Bengali Historical character, was the “Bhand” or the court jester from Raja Krishnachandra’s regime, in case you are not aware who he was or you are not a Bengali or not grown up reading his stories.
 I still remember that particular story where Gopal mixed a few pieces of fried Prawn or Chingri Mach Bhaja to his widowed aunt’s Lau Ghonto ( vegetarian bottle gourd preparation) and the consequences later on.

 Bengalis are known for their love for non-vegetarian food.
 However, our vegetarian cooking is equally rich and influenced by the cooking of Bengali Widows who were not permitted to eat non-veg years back and even now at times.
 The story of Gopal indeed was funny, and the Bengali vegetarian food is rich but alas I cannot say that everything was good with the widowed women back then!